BahaaAlDeen/Trigonometric-CORDIC/README.md

 # Trignometric-CORDIC
 Iterative discrete mathematical method to achieve an accurate trigonometric output.
-This code was used in the paper titled <"Analysis and FPGA of semi-fractal shapes based on complex Gaussian map" src="https://doi.org/10.1016/j.chaos.2020.110493" width="350">
+This code was used in the paper titled ["Analysis and FPGA of semi-fractal shapes based on complex Gaussian map](https://doi.org/10.1016/j.chaos.2020.110493)

 # Mathematical Concept(MATLAB)